fbsamples/share_to_reels_android/README.md

 >- Go back to the initial screen of the Settings App and the Developer Options tab should be there;
 >- Access the Developer Options on your phone and enable USB debugging.

+## iOS Sample App

+If you want to see the iOS integration, you can access [this project](https://github.com/fbsamples/share_to_reels_ios).

 ## License
-share_to_reels_android is  Facebook Platform Policy licensed, as found in the LICENSE file.
+Share to Reels Android is Meta Platform Policy licensed, as found in the LICENSE file.